patrickfriedman/CiteSite/README.md

 # CiteSite
-An automated multi-source citation generator.
+Created in a 24 hour competion to help students.

-Utualize the UiPath Software and run.
+Utualize the UiPath Software to run.